Samuel1698/fakeViewport/README.md

 - The thin clients used in this setup only have DisplayPort outputs.
 Ensure your monitor or TV supports DisplayPort, or use a compatible adapter.
 - The tested Thin Clients do not include built-in WiFi antennas.
 However, you can use a USB WiFi adapter to connect wirelessly.
 Some thin clients do include wifi.
+- If you use the machine for things other than just a viewport display, make sure you do your other internet browsing in a different browser than the script uses.
+The browser window it launches is very limited and stripped of functionality (for better resource management), and the script will kill all other instances of the same browser when resurrecting itself.

 ---